vtex-apps/disposition-layout/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-A layout capable of ordering sections/blocks/components by **dragging** them on the site editor's interface.
+A layout capable of ordering sections/blocks/components by **dragging** them on the site editor's interface, and choosing which of them are visible.

 ✅ SEO-FRIENDLY